 Not being able to see a cancer expert

 Many people have a hard time deciding which treatment to have.
-It may help to have a second doctor look at the diagnosis and treatment options before starting treatment.
-It is important to remember that in most cases, a short delay in treatment will not lower the chance that it will work.
+It may help to have a second healthcare provider look at the diagnosis and treatment options before starting treatment.
+Note that in most cases, a short delay in treatment will not lower the chance that it will work.
 Some health insurance companies even require that a person with cancer get a second opinion.
-Many other companies will pay for a second opinion if asked.
+Many insurance companies will pay for a second opinion.

 Q: How can someone get a second opinion for malignant mesothelioma?